Spurgeons Children's Charity

-In 1867, Baptist preacher Charles Haddon Spurgeon, driven by a desire to tackle poverty and injustice, founded an orphanage.
+In 1867, Baptist preacher Charles Haddon Spurgeon, driven by a desire to tackle poverty and injustice, and backed by a gift of £20,000 from Anne Hillyard, the widow of an Anglican clergyman, founded an orphanage.
 150 years later, his legacy lives on and the work of Spurgeons Children’s Charity is as relevant now as it was then.

 Dianne launched her theme ‘As in heaven’ at our Assembly in May and this is explored in the resource, calling God’s people to do all we can to create heaven on Earth now.